 “Cccllliiikkk.
 Cccllliiikkk” The rhythmic clicking of a small bird outside our window dragged us from our deep slumber.
 The golf course was covered in a dense, humid haze rising off the vegetation – like a smoke in the Shenandoah hills.
 The magnificent Keswick Hall at Monticello resort is a reminder of grand Southern living, debutante balls and the ladies who lunch.

 The little village of Keswick, Virginia is a throwback to a bygone era.
 The village has a main street and a handful of businesses.
 Keswick’s claim to fame is that it was featured in the 1956 film Giant starring James Dean, Elizabeth Taylor, Rock Hudson and Dennis Hopper.
-The little downtown is about a little over a mile from Keswick Hall on a dirt road.
+The little downtown is about a little over a mile from the resort on a dirt road.

 One of the highlights of our visit to Keswick Hall at Monticello was the historical tour of the grounds.
 It was part historical lesson and part society gossip column.
 Originally built by Mr. Robert B. Crawford in 1912, the Villa Crawford manor house and the 300+ acre grounds were his castle in life.